Nuisance

 • Noise: coming from premises, or from a vehicle, machinery or equipment in the street.
 Noise from people and parties is more commonly addressed under Antisocial Behaviour.

-• Light: from badly adjusted security lights or floodlights for example
+• Light: from badly adjusted security lights or floodlights for example.

-• Insects: from any industrial, trade or business premises
+• Insects: from any industrial, trade or business premises.

-• Accumulations: any significant accumulation which could cause a nuisance or present a health risk for humans.
 Note that in domestic houses, there must be a direct risk to health – inert waste such as furniture will not qualify.

 Statutory nuisances tend to be property based issues.
 Therefore an issue which disturbed you whilst walking on a public footpath, or whilst you were a visitor somewhere, could not be a statutory nuisance to you but could still be investigated through other means.